nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 Amethyst displays an error message <br>
   Use case resumes at step 2

+4a.
+Invalid format entered by user

+> 4a1.
+Amethyst displays error message
+> 4a2.
+Amethyst prompts user to input in correct format

+> Use case ends.

+#### Use case: Undo previous operation

+**MSS**

+1. User requests to execute a command
+2. Amethyst executes specified command
+3. User requests to undo previous action
+4. Amethyst program returns to state before command was executed
+5. (Steps 3 and 4 can be repeated to undo all operations up to and including first operation performed upon starting program) Use case ends.

+**Extensions**

+2a.
+Invalid command format entered by user

+> 2a1.
+Amethyst displays error message
+> 2a2.
+Amethyst prompts user to input in correct command format

+> Use case ends

+4a.
+No more operations to undo/ Program is at original state

+> 4a1.
+Amethyst displays an error message, stating no more operations to undo <br>

+> Use case ends

+### Use case: Update task

+**MSS**

+1. User requests to list tasks
+2. Amethyst shows a list of tasks
+3. User requests to update specified task
+4. Amethyst updates task(s) <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+Amethyst displays an error message <br>
+  Use case resumes at step 2

+4a.
+Invalid format entered by user

+> 4a1.
+Amethyst displays error message
+> 4a2.
+Amethyst prompts user to input in correct format

+> Use case ends.

 ##Appendix C: Non-Functional Requirements
 1. Amethyst should work on a desktop without network/internet connection